OWASP/ASVS/5.0/en/0x16-V8-Data-Protection.md

 Applications have to assume that all user devices are compromised in some way.
 Where an application transmits or stores sensitive information on insecure devices, such as shared computers, phones and tablets, the application is responsible for ensuring data stored on these devices is encrypted and cannot be easily illicitly obtained, altered or disclosed.

-Ensure that a verified application satisfies the following high level data protection requirements:
+Ensure that a verified application satisfies the following high-level data protection requirements:

 * Confidentiality: Data should be protected from unauthorized observation or disclosure both in transit and when stored.
 * Integrity: Data should be protected from being maliciously created, altered or deleted by unauthorized attackers.